 A New Southeast Asian Subsea Cable: Hawaiki Nui

 On the bright side Australia will have a remarkably resilient subsea infrastructure.
 The entire continent will be encircled by a ring of subsea cables with landings in key Australian cities that will enable traffic to be routed in the reverse direction in case of an outage.
 What I find fascinating is that Australia is becoming a telecom hub.
 For most of this century Australian private line prices have been artificially high due to limited competition.
 But now there are two major cables directly connecting Singapore to the US, namely Echo and Bifrost.
 On top of that Hawaiki, Southern Cross, and Hawaiki Nui provide diverse routes for US/Singapore connectivity.
-Higher latency, but highly diverse to the direct paths.
+Higher latency, but highly diverse to the standard paths.
 But still much lower latency than any route to Singapore via Japan.
 Clearly the Australian government welcomes this development and has been probably been quick to approve these projects due to the geopolitical tensions between China and the rest of Southeast Asia.
 On a final note, TELIN's participation was probably necessary to grease the wheels of Indonesian government cooperation.

 Comments